JeffersonLab/phaser-client/README.md

 This application provides an interface for operators to control the RF Phaser server.
 The server provides a means to optimize RF cavity phase angle in order to maximize the amount of energy to the accelerator beam, while minimizing energy spread.
 See [docs](https://github.com/JeffersonLab/phaser-client/tree/main/doc).

 ## Install
 This application requires a Java 8+ JVM and standard library to run.
 The app requires an Oracle database ([schema setup](https://github.com/JeffersonLab/phaser-client/tree/main/docker/oracle/setup)) and an RF Phaser server.
 Docker is used to provide a local Oracle database during development and testing.
-A simple test server is provided in this project as well.
+A simple RF Phaser test server is provided in this project as well.

 Download from [Releases](https://github.com/JeffersonLab/phaser-client/releases) or [build](https://github.com/JeffersonLab/phaser-client#build) the [distribution](https://github.com/JeffersonLab/phaser-client#release) yourself.